 I speak from experience on this as I have had some very unsettling side effects myself.

-In fact, side effects (mine anyway) will be the focus of The Dark Side of Aromatase Inhibitors – Part 2.
+In fact, side effects (mine anyway) are the focus of The Dark Side of Aromatase Inhibitors – Part 2.

 Note: Please remember that while I always strive for accuracy in facts I share, my posts also generally include my thoughts and opinions and are not intended to be medical advice specific to you.
 Please discuss all concerns with your doctor.